LuizBrzdev/todo-list/README.md

-# todo_list_cubit
+# todo_list

-A simple todo list with Integration Test and Unity test. for state managment i use Cubit
+- A simple todo list with Integration Test and Unity test.
+- For state managment i use Cubit and BloC pattern

 ## Getting Started